romyjw/sns/README.md

 ```
 #### 3. Make your conda environment.

-Necessary packages are listed in environment.yml
+Necessary packages are listed in ```sh environment.yml```
-For training, we recommend that you use cuda.
+For training, we recommend that you use CUDA.

 ## Visualising Differential Quantities on an SNS